 On Tuesday, June 26, while Ernest Stoneman and his friends and family caught their breath, Ralph Peer spent the whole day on a single act, recording six songs by Ernest Phipps & His Holiness Quartet.

-No better way to understand Holiness singing than to hear a sample, though, so check out Phipps & Co. tearing the cover off the Holiness classic “Do, Lord, Remember Me,” recorded 90 years ago today in Bristol.
+There’s no better way to understand Holiness singing than to hear a sample, though, so check out Phipps & Co. tearing the cover off the Holiness classic “Do, Lord, Remember Me,” recorded 90 years ago today in Bristol.

 Peer didn’t note down the other performers in his 1927 session notes, but the quartet was back–and was awarded the honor of kicking off the sessions – for the Bristol Sessions of 1928, and at that time Phipps was the lead singer, A.G.
 Baker was the second singer, Roland Johnson was on fiddle and Ancil McVay was on guitar.
 Chances are, that was the 1927 lineup as well.